‘Little old West Virginia’ sets pace on vaccine rollout

 Rather than relying on national chains, 250 local pharmacists set up clinics in rural communities.
 The fact that residents who may be wary of the vaccine seem to trust them makes a difference.

-“As my uncle always told me, these people aren’t your customers, they’re your friends and neighbors,” said Ric Griffith, the upbeat pharmacist at Griffith & Feil in Kenova, a town just west of Huntington near the Kentucky state line.
+“As my uncle always told me, these people aren’t your customers, they’re your friends and neighbors,” said Ric Griffith, the pharmacist at Griffith & Feil in Kenova, a town near the Kentucky state line.

 A chatty raconteur and former mayor of Kenova, he can recall generations of patrons frequenting the shop, which is almost unchanged since the 1950s, with a soda fountain and jukebox in the front and prescriptions in the back.